 To Visit – or Not Visit – the Red Light District

-We didn’t venture into the Red Light District after dark, but even during the day, young women stood in the red-lit, glass-paneled box windows in their lingerie.
+We didn’t venture into the Red Light District after dark, However, even during the day, young women stood in the red-lit, glass-paneled box windows in their lingerie.
 The girls we saw looked bored, texting on their phones and not even looking into the crowd outside their windows.

 More Amsterdam Walking Tours